 There are so many cruise options around NYC that it’s practically impossible to choose just one.

-Whether you’re interested in a serene cruise that highlights the local landmarks, a ferry that brings you out to the Statue of Liberty herself, or a SHARK Speedboat Thrill Ride: New York Water Taxi admission that’s sure to rock your world, there’s a perfect cruise out there for you.
+Whether you’re interested in a serene cruise that highlights the local landmarks, a ferry that brings you out to the Statue of Liberty herself, or a BEAST Speedboat Thrill Ride that’s sure to rock your world, there’s a perfect cruise out there for you.

-Getting In: SHARK Speedboat Ride admission is available on the New York City Explorer Pass.
+Getting In: BEAST Speedboat Ride admission is available on the New York City Explorer Pass.

 Visit Coney Island